 Professor Sir Roderick Floud FBA

-Professor Sir Roderick Floud FBA became the Provost of Gresham College in September 2008, taking over the role from Lord Sutherland of Houndwood KT FBA.
-As well as being the Provost of Gresham College, Sir Roderick Floud is the Chairperson of the Standing Committee for the Social Sciences at the European Science Foundation and President Emeritus of the London Metropolitan University.
+Professor Sir Roderick Floud FBA served as the Provost of Gresham College between 2008 and 2014, taking over the role from Lord Sutherland of Houndwood KT FBA and being followed by Sir Richard Evans FBA.
+Sir Roderick Floud is President Emeritus of the London Metropolitan University and he was previously the Chairperson of the Standing Committee for the Social Sciences at the European Science Foundation.

 His particular interests in part-time and mature students in higher education has been reflected in many of his publications as well as his participation in numerous boards and committees.
 Of particular note are his roles as President of Universities UK (representing 121 British Universities), Vice-President of the European University Association (where he was particularly involved in the 'Bologna process' of converging European education systems), and Chair of the Social Sciences Committee of the European Science Foundation (representing research councils and learned academies from thirty European Countries).
 In 2005 he received a knighthood for his services to Higher Education in the Queen's Birthday Honours.